yohask/bikedata/README.md

   R would show programming skills as well as getting it ready for visulization tools such as Tableau.

 ### Excel
-1. I began by adding 2 additional columns to all the months -ride_length
+1. I began by adding 2 additional columns to all the months:
+    -ride_length
     -day_of_week

   ride_length was calculated by subtracting the ended_at column by the started_at columnm.
     - This was then formatted as a time value